Staff

 Steph Lefferts

 Although my dad had run countless ultras, the sport never interested me until my senior year of college.
 Since then, I have completed numerous ultras and continue to be inspired by pushing myself physically and mentally.
 My husband Mike and I moved to Annecy, France in 2019 and spent three amazing years playing in the Alps!
-We’ve recently relocated to Utah, but make frequent trips to the Alps.
+We’ve relocated to Colorado, but make frequent trips to the Alps.
 If you come in the summer, we’ll probably cross paths!

 Zach Dahlmer